iqtree/iqtree.github.io/doc/AliSim.md

 Pre-define mutations
 ----------------------------
 AliSim allows users to pre-define mutations that occur at some specific branches along the tree.
-To do so, one needs to: (1) specify an ancestral sequence at the root of the tree by adding `--root-seq <ALN_FILE>,<SEQ_NAME>` to the execution command; then (2) specify those mutations in the input tree file.
+To do so, one can specify those mutations via either a separate file or an input tree file.

-Assuming that we have an alignment named `root_aln.phy`, which contains the ancestral sequence `S1` as in the following.
-(Note that `S2` and `S3` are not mandatorily presented).

-    3 40
-    S1        GTTTACTGGCAGATTTTCATAGATGATGTAAGATCAGACA
-    S2        GTTTACAGGCATATTTTCATAGATGATGTAAGTTCAGACA
-    S3        GTTTACTGGCAGATTTTCATTGATGATGTAAGATCAGACA
+### Pre-define mutations via a separate file
+Given a tree file `tree_example.nwk`

+    (T1:0.2,(T2:0.3,T4:0.1)I1:0.4,T3:0.1);

-One can specify a list of pre-defined mutations that occur at each branch using `[&mutations={<list_of_mutations>}]` in the tree file.
-Mutations in the list are separated by a forward slash `/` as in the following tree file `tree_mutations.nwk`.
+One can specify some predefined mutations in a separate file `mutations.txt` as in the following.

-    (T1:0.2,(T2[&mutations={C25A/A5G}]:0.3,T4:0.1)I1[&mutations={C39G/T17A/G25C}]:0.4,T3:0.1);

-In the above tree, we specify:
+    I1	C39G,T17A,G25C
+    T2	C25A,A5G

+Each line starts with a `<node name>`, followed by a tab `\t`, and ends up with a `<list_of_mutations>`.
+Mutations in the list are separated by a comma `,`.
+The above file `mutations.txt` specifies:

-* Three mutations `C39G` (i.e., C is substituted by G at site 39), `T17A`, and `G25C` occur along the branch connecting the root node and the internal node `I1`;
+* Three mutations `C39G` (i.e., C is substituted by G at site 39), `T17A`, and `G25C` occur along the branch connecting (the internal) node `I1` and its parent node (i.e., the root node);
-* Two mutations `C25A` and `A5G` occur along the branch connecting the internal node `I1` and taxon `T2`.
+* Two mutations `C25A` and `A5G` occur along the branch connecting node `T2` and its parent node (i.e., node `I1').

 The following command

-    iqtree2 --alisim example_mutations --root-seq root_aln.phy,S1  -t tree_mutations.nwk -m JC
+    iqtree2 --alisim example_mutations  -t tree_example.nwk -m JC --mutation mutations.txt

- will simulate an alignment with 4 sequences (each with 40 sites) under the [Jukes-Cantor model](http://doi.org/10.1016/B978-1-4832-3211-9.50009-7) where sites 5, 17, 25, and 39 are substituted according to the above pre-defined mutations.
+ will simulate an alignment with 4 sequences (i.e., T1, T2, T3, and T4) under the [Jukes-Cantor model](http://doi.org/10.1016/B978-1-4832-3211-9.50009-7) where sites 5, 17, 25, and 39 are substituted according to the above pre-defined mutations.

+### Pre-define mutations via the input tree file
+Another option to specify mutations is using the input tree.
+One can specify a list of mutations that occur at each branch using the syntax `[&mutations={<list_of_mutations>}]`.
+To reproduce the above example (in *Pre-define mutations via a separate file* section), one can specify the tree file `tree_mutations.nwk` as in the following.

+    (T1:0.2,(T2[&mutations={C25A,A5G}]:0.3,T4:0.1)I1[&mutations={C39G,T17A,G25C}]:0.4,T3:0.1);

+Then execute AliSim by:

+    iqtree2 --alisim example_mutations  -t tree_mutations.nwk -m JC

 Parallel sequence simulations
 ----------------------------